 - “I will decide whether to allow each individual undo request as it comes up.”

-How do I report the score of a match?
+How do I report the score of a playing session?

-Should both players report their score for a match?
+Should both players report their score for a playing session?

 Do the players’ VP scores in a game matter for the League?